iizotov/unicorn-rentals/swapcaser-readme.md

 What is AWS SAM? https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html

-To deploy, click on https://amzn.to/35jZJjH, tick all required capabilities and transforms at the bottom and click "Create Stack"
+To deploy, click on https://amzn.to/35jZJjH, tick all required capabilities and transforms at the bottom and click "Create Stack".
+To find the swapcaser service endpoint, look into cloudformation stack outputs tab.

 TROUBLESHOOTING:
 Swapcaser has some operational issues.
 Use X-ray & Cloudwatch logs to help fix any issues.